jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/4_Test Expectations with Chef InSpec/Lab_10.md

-# Lab 10: Automate the nginx compliance check | Seperating Logic and Data
+# Lab 10: Automate the nginx compliance check | Separating Logic and Data
 Let's say that your web server or application requires:
 - **NGINX** version 1.10.3 or later
 - the following NGINX modules to be installed: